 Make sure that it’s easy for your visitors to perform the action that you want them to when visiting your website.

-By providing direct and straightforward calls to action (CTA), you make it easy to call you directly or complete an estimate form.
+By providing straightforward calls to action (CTA), you make it easy to call you directly or complete an estimate form.

 Here’s an example of types of CTAs for a painting website: